CeciliaSwe/portfolio-4th/README.md

 #### HTML valiation

-HTML pages have been validated through the [HTML validator](https://validator.w3.org/nu/#textarea) without errors.
+HTML pages have been validated through the [HTML validator](https://validator.w3.org/nu/#textarea) without errors (Exception: the SummerNote Widget generates validation errors on the add_item and edit_item pages, but as this is build into the Widget and cannot be changed, it is disregarded as errors for the purpose of this Portfolio Project).
 A copy of the HTML reports can be found [here](assets/validation/html)